ruolongxiao/academic/index.md

 title: "Home"
 ---

 I am a PhD candidate in Economics at George Mason University.
-My current research study how behavioral factors and information frictions affect strategic interaction in markets and politics.
+I study how information affect decision and interaction in organizations (political and industrial).

 I will be on the job market in AY 2025 - 2026.